StewEucen/eslint-bug-with-jest/README.md

 ## Note

-* When the implementation part to confirm instance of Promise in `@humanwhocodes/retry` is modified in `0.2.4` or later versions in future, this repository will  not reproduce throwing an exception.
+* If the implementation part to confirm instance of Promise in `@humanwhocodes/retry` is modified in `0.2.4` or later versions in the future, this repository will not reproduce throwing an exception.